darencard/jekyll-now/_posts/2016-4-2-Software-Carpentry.md

 ## Using the Bash shell
 The Bash Shell may be new to most users and represents one of many command-line interfaces (CLIs) in use.
 It provides the ability to run programs and to write new programs.
 Apple and Linux users can access their Bash shell by opening the terminal and typing `bash`.
 Windows users will have to install and open `git-bash`.

 Bash follows a Read-Evaluate-Print loop, meaning the computer reads input from the user, executes it, and prints the output of the process.
-The user provides the input at the prompt, which usually ends with `$`.
+The user provides the input at the prompt, which usually ends with `$`, which we've left out on all commands below.
 Let's get familiar with this.

 ```bash
 # '#' here and everywhere should be interpreted as comment